juliejonak/Graphs-Notes/lecture2/lecture2.md

 ## Let's try an example problem

 _ In CS19, Brian Doyle skips this and moves on to Lecture III's Social Graph problem.
-In CS18, Brady Fukumoto continues with the following._
+In CS18, Brady Fukumoto continues with the following.

+To follow along with CS19, go to the first 2 sections of Lecture III Notes._

 Using Leet Code's Word Ladder problem (https://leetcode.com/problems/word-ladder/)